darkdrago74/rpi-wifi-fallback/README.md

 # Raspberry Pi WiFi Fallback Hotspot Raspberry Pi WiFi Fallback Hotspot
  Automatic WiFi fallback system that creates a hotspot when your configured networks are unavailable.
-Automatic WiFi fallback system that creates a hotspot when your configured networks are unavailable.

  Possibility to manually enforce the hotspot mode on the IP address 192.168.66.66:8080 through the command hotspot on
  ####